confluentinc/cp-docker-images/docs/quickstart.rst

   .. sourcecode:: console

-    $ docker exec kafka-connect curl -s -X GET http://$CONNECT_HOST:28082/connectors/quickstart-file-source/status
+    $ docker exec kafka-connect curl -s -X GET http://kafka-connect:8082/connectors/quickstart-file-source/status

   You should see the following output including the ``state`` of the connector as ``RUNNING``:

   .. sourcecode:: console

-    {"name":"quickstart-file-source","connector":{"state":"RUNNING","worker_id":"localhost:28082"},"tasks":[{"state":"RUNNING","id":0,"worker_id":"localhost:28082"}]}
+    {"name":"quickstart-file-source","connector":{"state":"RUNNING","worker_id":"kafka-connect:8082"},"tasks":[{"state":"RUNNING","id":0,"worker_id":"kafka-connect:8082"}]}

 Now that the connector is up and running, try reading a sample of 10 records from the ``quickstart-data`` topic to check if the connector is uploading data to Kafka, as expected.
-You'll want to do this in a separate terminal window, retaining the ssh session to the Docker Host for later commands.

   .. sourcecode:: console

     $ docker run \
-     --net=host \
+     --net=confluent \
      --rm \
      confluentinc/cp-kafka:4.1.0 \
-     kafka-console-consumer --bootstrap-server localhost:29092 --topic quickstart-data --from-beginning --max-messages 10
+     kafka-console-consumer --bootstrap-server kafka:9092 --topic quickstart-data --from-beginning --max-messages 10

   You should see the following: